suryathink/dineoutClone/README.md

 # dineoutClone
-An attemt to clone dineout website
+An attemt to clone dineout website with react